 §329-128 Fraudulent misrepresentation: penalty… fraudulent misrepresentation to a law enforcement official of …

-- (a) “any fact or circumstance relating to the medical use of marijuana to avoid arrest or prosecution under this part or chapter 721 shall be a petty misdemeanor and subject to a fine of $500.”
+- (a) “any fact or circumstance relating to the medical use of cannabis to avoid arrest or prosecution under this part or chapter 721 shall be a petty misdemeanor and subject to a fine of $500.”

 §329-129 Prohibited acts; flammable solvents …